TheProtaganist/gpt-j/README.md

 A high temperature will make the model more creative and produce more random outputs

-A Note both temperature and top probability most be a float
+A Note both temperature and top probability must be a float

 ```python
 temperature = 0.09